craigmayhew/pipe-gpt/README.md

 Installation via cargo `cargo install pipe-gpt`, build it locally via `cargo build --release`, or download from the releases page.

+Please note you will need an [OpenAI API Key](https://platform.openai.com/account/api-keys).

 ## Use cases

 ### Local command-line usage